ghanning/MultiViewRoomLayout/README.md

 The subset of cuboid-shaped scenes in ScanNet++ v2 have been split into training (391 scenes), validation (10 scenes) and test (18 scenes) sets according to the files [scenes_train.txt](dataset/scannetpp/scenes_train.txt), [scenes_val.txt](dataset/scannetpp/scenes_val.txt) and [scenes_test.txt](dataset/scannetpp/scenes_test.txt).

+An additional set of 160 scenes including non-cuboid rooms and multi-room scenes are available in [scenes_multi_room.txt](dataset/scannetpp/scenes_multi_room.txt).

 #### 2D-3D-Semantics

 No data split has been performed for the cuboid-shaped scenes (also called "spaces") of 2D-3D-Semantics.
 The 160 scenes are listed in [scenes_test.txt](dataset/2d3ds/scenes_test.txt).